Serves 5 to 6

 Recipe and photo by Vicky Bogers

-Vicky is Asian, came to Europe 12 years ago and now a mom to three boys.
+Vicky is Asian, came to Europe 12 years ago and is now a mom to three boys.
 As she battled homesickness for the first few months, she focussed her time on learning the different variety of ingredients in her new country, read cooking books, tried local and international restaurants and later got hooked on cooking.
 Vicky uses ingredients that are widely available and prepares food seasonally, simply and family friendly.